Street to Wells Back to Somerset Way index Cheddar to Temple Cloud

 The Walk

 Today's route follows a named route, the West Mendip Way, from Wells to Cheddar along the scarp of the Mendip Hills.
 Despite it being a recognized route the West Mendip Way is not as well waymarked, and not as well maintained, as one would really expect.
-I had some access and route finding problems when I came this way in 1994 and it will really need a return visit to establish whether these problems still exist.
+I had some access and route finding problems on both occasions that I've walked this route although there were far fewer problems in 2008 than there were in 1994.

 Map: OS 1:25000 Explorer 141 (Cheddar Gorge & Mendip Hills West)